AdyRock/com.lightwaverf.smartseries/README.md

 # Configuration
 * Be sure that your Lightwave devices are paired and working with the Link Plus bridge.

-Lightwave provide a Bearer token and Refresh Token via thier Link Plus phone app and their my.lightwave.com web interface.
+Lightwave provide a Bearer token and Refresh Token via their Link Plus phone app and their my.lightwave.com web interface.
 These will have to be entered into the homey app settings page.
-Note the Refresh token is a one time use code that is updated everytime it is used to obtain a new access token.
+Note the Refresh token is a one time use code that is updated every time it is used to obtain a new access token.
 It appears the Lightwave account page is not updated automatically when a new refresh token is generated externally so you might need to hit the REFRESH TOKEN button to get a current refresh token.
-Currently, Lightwave do not support oauth 2 so these parameters have to be obtained and enetered in to homey manually.
+Currently, Lightwave do not support oauth 2 so these parameters have to be obtained and entered in to homey manually.
 But at least I don't need to worry about oauth 2 callbacks :-)

-So, to use the app you will need to install it then eneter the codes into the app's settings page before you add new devices to homey.
+So, to use the app you will need to install it then enter the codes into the app's settings page before you add new devices to homey.

 When adding devices you will need to choose the category to include.
 Select the devices you want to include and hit next on the screen to add them to homey.
 The devices all appear in the Home section of homey, so the Lightwave zone / room is ignored, but you can move them to homey rooms as normal.

 # Limitations
-Lightwave have an issue with thier web hooks feature that is preventing me from registering a web hook so I have implemented a polling system to refesh the status of the homey tiles.
-The system polls every 10 seconds so there could be a slight delay betwen pressing a physical button and the homey tile updating.
+Lightwave have an issue with their web hooks feature that is preventing me from registering a web hook so I have implemented a polling system to refresh the status of the homey tiles.
+The system polls every 10 seconds so there could be a slight delay between pressing a physical button and the homey tile updating.
 I will move to using the web hooks as soon as it is working, which should reduce the latency and network traffic.
 This does not affect the sending of updates from homey so changing the state of a device from a tile or flow should be quick.